smscannell/Final_Tetrafloat_system/README.md

                 If you get the error 'Error opening serial port': change the number in square brackets. in the line of code (usually between 0 and 3): serial = new Serial(this, Serial.list()[1], 38400);

-NOTE: If magnetometer needs calibrating refer to this guide to determine the 3 magnetometer offsets  http://www.instructables.com/id/Simple-Manual-Magnetometer-Calibration/?ALLSTEPS
+NOTE: If magnetometer needs calibrating refer to this guide (STEPS 5 AND 7) to determine the 3 magnetometer offsets (You will need to download and run the Calibrate_MPU-9150.ino sketch)  http://www.instructables.com/id/Simple-Manual-Magnetometer-Calibration/?ALLSTEPS

 ALSO NOTE: To change the digital outputs change the code between lines 129 and 147